VictorConstantinescu/TestCases/README.md

 ------------------

 **Description:**
-Test the Autocomplete search function
+Test the Autocomplete search function.

 **Steps to reproduce**
 1. Go to Search Bar